 These are easy to test.
 Just take them out of your diet for a week, or a month if you can.
 And then introduce just one back into your diet, once a week.

-I eat it only once in a while, and in moderation.
+So you might be able to eat it once in a while, and in moderation.

-Please click here for a more extensive list of foods that trigger migraines than what is covered below.
+Please click here for a more extensive list of all the foods that trigger migraines.

 Allowed – freshly prepared meats, fish and poultry.